videokit-ai/natshare/Assets/NatShare/README.md

 # NatShare API
 NatShare is a lightweight, easy-to-use native sharing API for Unity Engine.
 NatShare supports images (using a `Texture2D`) and media files (using a `string` path).
-Currently, you can save media to the camera roll, open the native sharing UI, and retrieve a thumbnail for a video:
+Currently, you can save media to the camera roll and open the native sharing UI:

 ## Native Sharing
 To share an image, you can use the `Share` function: